eet-nu/api-docs/source/account.html.md

 ## Introduction

-The Account API enables you to test authentication and retreive information about the logged in user.
+The Account API enables you to test authentication and retrieve information about the logged in user.

 ## Authentication